Jennifer Allen

 Research interests

-Dr Jennifer Allen, Director of the SHINE research lab (www.shineresearchlab.com), is a Reader and Director of Research on the DClinPsy programme.
+Dr Jennifer Allen, is a Reader and the Director of the SHINE research lab (www.shineresearchlab.com).
 She is also a HCPC-registered Chartered Clinical Psychologist (BPS), specialising in child emotional and behavioural disorders.
+Her research has been funded by the ESRC and Guys and St Thomas' Charity.
 The SHINE research lab is dedicated to understanding the role of environmental factors in shaping risk pathways to child psychopathology, and the translation of models of risk and resilience into school and family-based interventions.
 Our work is also designed to inform practitioners how to best support adults who children most rely on for their social and emotional well-being: their parents and teachers.

 Dr Allen has a strong commitment to the training and dissemination of evidence-based treatment, which led to the recent (2021) publication of a practitioner textbook: Family-based Intervention for Child and Adolescent Mental Health: A Core Competencies Approach, published by Cambridge University Press, with fellow editors David Hawes (University of Sydney) and Cecilia Essau (University of Roehampton).

-Dr Allen and Dr David Hawes are currently co-editing a special issue on 'Adverse childhood experiences: A developmental psychopathology perspective' for the international journal Research on Child and Adolesent Psychopathology.
-For details, see here: https://link.springer.com/collections/hdbiahbbhd
+Dr Allen recently edited a special issue on 'Adverse childhood experiences: A developmental psychopathology perspective' for the international journal Research on Child and Adolescent Psychopathology, see here: https://link.springer.com/journal/10802/volumes-and-issues/51-12

 PhD, MRes and DClinPsy Supervision